or

 Indonesia has introduced regulations that prohibit unmarried Indonesian couples from cohabiting.
 The law specifically applies to Indonesian citizens and reflects the island’s commitment to uphold traditional cultural values.
 While this regulation is an important development within the local community, it does not affect foreign tourists visiting Bali.

 Unmarried couples from abroad are still allowed to stay together in Bali laws without needing to present a marriage certificate.
-However, it’s crucial for all visitors to stay informed about local laws and cultural contexts, especially those related to traditional values, to ensure a respectful and harmonious experience on the island.
+However, all visitors must stay informed about local laws and cultural contexts, especially those related to traditional values, to ensure a respectful and harmonious experience on the island.

 The official currency in Bali is the Indonesian Rupiah (IDR).
 While larger businesses may accept credit cards, it’s advisable to carry cash, as smaller establishments might not.
 In local markets and shops, haggling is common, but always approach negotiations politely and with a friendly smile.